frederic-perez/AmE-dictionary/data/idioms.md

 __outtro__ In a sense, “outtro” is a pun on “intro,” and it’s a creative way to refer to the closing or concluding section of a creative work.
 __ouy (of) the (starting) gate__
 __over (one’s) head__ :three: __1__ Too complicated to be understood by one. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least.
 A lot of this technical stuff is way over my head._ __2__ Bypassing one’s authority. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __3__ Lingering as a source of concern or worry for one. _All these bills are hanging over my head, and I don’t get paid for another week.
 I’m so glad that exam is over—it’s been over my head for months._
+__over and out__ Said to mark the end of communication between two people.
+Used especially in radio communication, in which it signals that a person is done speaking and does not expect a reply from the other person. _A: “Oh, and while you’re at the store, could you please get some milk, too?”
+B: “Sure thing.
+Over and out.”_
 __over and over (again)__
-__over the course of__ In or during the process of. _I learned over the course of the meeting that our department was being downsized by over 50 percent._
+__over the course of__ :two: In or during the process of. _I learned over the course of the meeting that our department was being downsized by over 50 percent._
+__over the edge__
 __over the hill__ Past the peak of one’s life or career; too old.
 (Hyphenated if used before a noun.)
 __over the hills and far away__ To or at some distant, remote point or location. _Rather than focusing on the here and now, John’s ideas for the future are always over the hills and far away._
 __over the hump__ Past the worst, most difficult, or most stressful part (of something); more than halfway done (with something). _I know this project has been trying, but we’re finally over the hump.
 Everything should go smoothly now._ _We must get over the hump._
 __over the line__
 __over the long haul__
 __over the moon__ Extremely happy. _I’ve been over the moon ever since I got engaged—I just can’t stop looking at my ring!_
+__over the phone__ :two: By calling on the telephone. _You can order a pizza over the phone._
 __over the top__ :two::hammer:
 __overarching__ The idiom “overarching” refers to something that is all-encompassing, overarching, or overarching in nature.
 It is often used to describe a concept, idea, or principle that is broad and comprehensive, covering or influencing many different aspects or elements within a particular context. _An overarching plan._
 __owing to__ :dart::three: Because of; as a result of; due to. _Owing to construction on the highway, please anticipate higher levels of traffic than usual._ _Cancer plans are essential owing to the complexity of care._